A new study shows having a pet acts as a buffer against psychological stress.

 - Knowledge about how shade-grown coffee can help save bird habitats is not getting through to enough people.

-- On average, participants wished their conversations had been 1.9 minutes (or 24%) longer than they were.
+- On average, participants wished their conversations had been 1.9 minutes (or 24%) longer than they actually were.

 - A new study finds that almost one in five people lack a certain protein in their muscles, which gives them better resilience to the cold.